Ulysse248/Simple-Option-pricing-method-via-Monte-Carlo-approximation/README.md

 # Monte Carlo European Option Pricing

 This Streamlit app visualizes European call and put option prices using a Monte Carlo simulation.
+I also added a grid with prices computed with closed form Black-Scholes solution to have a ground truth comparison.

-Dependencies: Streamlit, NumPy, Matplotlib.
+Dependencies: Streamlit, NumPy, Matplotlib, Scipy.

 ## Usage
 To use this repository: